JSON Complete Guide: Syntax, Validation, Schema, and Practical Tools

 3. Adding Comments

 The JSON specification does not include a comment syntax.
 Including // or /* */ will cause a parse error.
-If you need comments in configuration files, consider using JSON5 or JSONC instead.
+If you need comments in configuration files, consider using JSON5 or JSONC instead (see the dedicated section below).

 4. Leading Zeros in Numbers